MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 * **Include help content or guidance when your bot is lost**.
 When your bot can't understand the user input, it should suggest an alternative action.
 For example, *"I'm sorry, I don't understand.
 Type "help" for more information."* Don't respond with an error message or simply, *"I don't understand"*.
 Use this chance to teach your users.

-* **Send welcome messages on the first launch**.
-Welcome messages are the best way to set your bot's tone.
-This is the first interaction a user has with the bot.
-A good welcome message can encourage the user to keep exploring the app.
-If the welcome or introductory message is confusing or unclear, users won't see the value of the app immediately and lose interests.

 * **Think through all scopes**.
 Be sure that your bot provides appropriate responses when mentioned (`@*botname*`) in a channel and in personal conversations.
 If your bot does not provide meaningful context within the personal or teams scope, disable that scope via the manifest.
 (See the `bots` block in the [Microsoft Teams manifest schema reference](~/resources/schema/manifest-schema.md#bots).)

-## Bots must send a welcome message on first launch
+### Bots must send a welcome message on first launch that includes a help command and provides the value proposition and all valid commands

-A welcome message is the best way to set tone and it's the first interaction a user has with your bot.
+Welcome messages are the best way to set your bot's tone.
+This is the first interaction a user has with the bot.
 A good welcome message can encourage the user to keep exploring the app.
-If the welcome or introductory message is confusing or unclear, users won't immediately see the value of your app and lose interests.
+If the welcome or introductory message is confusing or unclear, users won't see the value of the app immediately and lose interests.

 Here are a few considerations when designing your welcome message:

-### Personal Scope
+#### Personal Scope

 * **Make your message concise and informative**.
 Most likely, users' experiences with and knowledge of your app will vary.
 They might have used your app on another platform or know nothing about your app.
 You want to tailor your message to all audiences and in a couple sentences explain what your bot does and the ways to interact with it.
 You should also explain the value of the app and how the users will benefit from using it.
 ![Cafe and Dinning bot](~/assets/images/faq/cafe-bot.png)

 * **Make your message actionable**.
 Think about the first thing you want users to do after installing your app.
 Is there a cool command they should try?
 Is there another onboarding experience they should know about?
 Do they need to sign in?
 You can add actions on an adaptive card or provide specific examples such as *“Try asking….”*, *“This is what I can do…”*.

-### Team scope
+#### Team scope

 Things are a little bit different when the bot is first added to a channel.
 Normally, you shouldn't send a 1:1 message to everyone on the team, but the bot can send a welcome message in the channel.